Home / Resources / Common Tree Diseases in Wisconsin

 Common Tree Diseases in Wisconsin

 Our Certified Arborists believe that early disease detection can be an important part of protecting your trees.
-By providing our tree disease gallery as a resource for our clients, we hope to help your trees as soon as the signs of damaging diseases appear.
+By providing our gallery of tree diseases common in Wisconsin as a resource for our clients, we hope to help your trees as soon as the signs of damaging diseases appear.
 While this tree disease gallery is a useful resource for beginning the process of accurate tree care, it is important to have your tree diagnosed by a tree care professional.
-Contact our Certified Arborists if you suspect that your trees are being affected by one of the tree diseases below and we will start a custom plant health care plan for your trees.
+Contact our Certified Arborists if you suspect that your trees are being affected by one of these common tree diseases below and we will start a custom plant health care plan for your property.

 Apple Scab